• Recipes

 pouring batter into baking pan

-• Bake until golden brown and a toothpick comes out clean.
-About 18-20 minutes usually.
-You can also check for an internal temperature of 195°+.
+• Bake until golden brown and a toothpick inserted comes out clean—usually 20 to 25 minutes.
+Or an internal temperature of 195°–200°F.

 using a toothpick to check for done